-Established by Dash Meizler in 2018, the Podrska Foundation is a non-profit grassroots vegan organization of volunteers dedicated to an ethics of care for both human and non-human lives in Uganda.
+Established in 2018 by Fahd Kharim Ssevume (better known as Dash Meizler), the Podrska Foundation is a non-profit grassroots vegan organization of volunteers dedicated to an ethics of care for both human and non-human lives in Uganda.

 You have the power to save human and nonhuman lives.